awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 **Note**
 You can only retain automated backups of DB instances, not Multi\-AZ DB clusters\.

-When you delete a DB instance, you can retain automated backups\.
+When you delete a DB instance, you can choose to retain automated backups for up to seven days\.

 Retained automated backups contain system snapshots and transaction logs from a DB instance\.
 They also include your DB instance properties like allocated storage and DB instance class, which are required to restore it to an active instance\.